petedavisdev/vuepress-theme-base/README.md

 ### Option 1: Just add styles

-If you only need to add styles for a one-off website, you can do that in your `.vuepress/styles/index.styl` file.
+For a standard one-off site may only need to add styles, which you can do you can do that in your `.vuepress/styles/index.styl` file.

+1. If you already have a VuePress site, install with `npm i -D vuepress-theme-base`
+2. Add `theme: 'base'` to your .vuepress/config.js file

 ### Option 2: Use as a parent theme

-If you are developing a one-off theme for your site, you can install this theme and then override layouts and components in your own `.vuepress/theme` folder.
+If you are developing a one-off theme for your site, you can install this theme and then add or override layouts and components in your own `.vuepress/theme` folder.

+1. If you already have a VuePress site, install with `npm i -D vuepress-theme-base`
+2. Add `extend: 'base'` to your .vuepress/theme/index.js file

 ### Option 3: Use as a template repo to create and share your own VuePress themes